mo-soliman/Computer-Vision-Deep-Learning-Python/Project 7 - Facial-Landmarks/README.txt

-In this project there is one program.
+In this project there are two program.

-The aim of this project to detected Facial landmarks such as:
+The aim of this project to detect Facial landmarks such as:
 - Eyes
 - Eyebrows
 - Nose
 - Mouth
 - Jawline

 How it works?
-First, We use the dlib package to detect the faces in the images (using Histogram of Oriented Gradients and Linear Support Vector Machines) then feed the results to the pre-trained facial landmarks model (Ensemble of regression trees) (68 points) and the program will output the image highlighting the facial landmarks.
+First, We use the dlib package to detect the faces in the images/videos (using Histogram of Oriented Gradients and Linear Support Vector Machines) then feed the results to the pre-trained facial landmarks model (Ensemble of regression trees) (68 points) and the program will output the image highlighting the facial landmarks.

-To fire this program, type the first/second/third command to run the program on a pre-saved image.
+To fire the first program, type the first/second/third command to run the program on a pre-saved image.

+To fire the second program, type the fourth command to run the program on the laptop camera.

 Thanks to pyimage search.